 [END FIGURE 1.27 HERE]

-History of scenarios within the IPCC
+History of Scenarios within the IPCC

-Scenario modelling experiments have been a core element of physical climate science since the first transient simulations with a General Circulation Model in 1988 (Hansen et al., 1988; see Section 1.3).
+Scenario modelling experiments have been a core element of physical climate science since the first transient simulations with a general circulation model in 1988 (Section 1.3; Hansen et al., 1988).
 Scenarios and modelling experiments assessed in IPCC reports have evolved over time, which provides a ‘history of how the future was seen’.
-The starting time for the scenarios moves as actual emissions supersede earlier emission assumptions, while new scientific insights into the range of plausible population trends, behavioural changes and technology options and other key socioeconomic drivers of emissions also emerge (see WGIII; Legget, 1992; IPCC, 2000; Moss et al., 2010; Riahi et al., 2017).
+The starting time for the scenarios moves as actual emissions supersede earlier emissions assumptions, while new scientific insights into the range of plausible population trends, behavioural changes and technology options and other key socio-economic drivers of emissions also emerge (see WGIII; Leggett et al., 1992; IPCC, 2000; Moss et al., 2010; Riahi et al., 2017).
 Many different sets of climate projections have been produced over the past several decades, using different sets of scenarios.
 Here, we compare those earlier scenarios against the most recent ones.

-Climate science research involving scenarios necessarily follows a series of consecutive steps (see Figure 1.27).
+Climate science research involving scenarios necessarily follows a series of consecutive steps (Figure 1.27).
 As each step waits for input from the preceding one, delays often occur that result in the impact literature basing its analyses on earlier scenarios than those most current in the climate change mitigation and climate system literature.
-It is hence important to provide an approximate comparison across the various scenario generations (Figure 1.28; Cross-Chapter Box 1.4, Table 1; Chapter 4).
+It is therefore important to provide an approximate comparison across the various scenario generations (Chapter 4, Figure 1.28, and Cross-Chapter Box 1.4, Table 1).

 [START FIGURE 1.28 HERE]